-There are more than 7 million vehicle accidents reported each year and almost 35,000 victims of those crashes do not survive.
-Serious injuries can affect the driver, passengers in the vehicle, and even other people who are on the road, depending on the circumstances of the crash.
+There are more than 5 million vehicle accidents reported each year and almost 40,000 victims of those crashes do not survive.
+Approximately 1.5 million people suffer injuries in those accidents.
+Serious injuries can affect the driver, passengers in the vehicle, and even other people on the road, depending on the circumstances of the crash.

 Unfortunately, one of the most common – and dangerous – injuries that victims suffer is a traumatic brain injury, also referred to as a TBI.
 Many victims do not realize they have sustained a brain injury following the crash and it can take hours and sometimes days for symptoms to appear.
 However, this can leave the victim at risk of permanent or fatal consequences.
 The following symptoms may indicate a brain injury and should alert the victim to consult with a doctor immediately.

-Disorientation or Confusion: Although it can be common for anyone who has been involved in a crash to be shaken up right after an accident, long-lasting symptoms of disorientation, confusion, or dazed could be a sign that there is some type of brain injury.
+Although it can be expected for anyone who has been involved in a crash to be shaken up right after an accident, long-lasting symptoms of disorientation, confusion, or dazed could be a sign that there is some type of brain injury.

 Other signs of a possible brain injury include:

 - Clear fluids draining from ears or nose